deepesch/deepesch.github.io/README.md

       Demo of the most common techniques used in industry from clustering to streaming.
   * **Visualization libraries in Python**:

       There are many different Python plotting packages.
 Amoung all of the  available libraries some may suit your needs better.
-Some of these are interfaces to existing plotting libraries while others are Python-centered new implementations. .
+Some of these are interfaces to existing plotting libraries while others are Python-centered new implementations.
+  * **Word2Vec - Kaggle Competition**:

+      Machine Learning Competition.